Tad Cummins’ teaching license revoked

 NASHVILLE, Tenn.
 (WKRN) – The teaching license of Tad Cummins, the former Maury County teacher accused of kidnapping a 15-year-old student, has been revoked.

 The Tennessee State Board of Education made the decision on Friday morning to revoke his license.
-He will never be able to retain a teaching license again.
+He will never be able to obtain a teaching license again.

 The revocation comes just over three months after he was taken into custody and his former student was found in a remote area of California.